NecronaLabs/Necrora_App/docs/getting-started/installation.md

   - The platform streams AI responses in real-time

 - **JavaScript Enabled**:
-  - Luna402 requires JavaScript to function
+  - Necorna requires JavaScript to function
   - Ensure JavaScript is enabled in your browser settings

 ## Browser Compatibility

-Luna402 works best on:
+Necorna works best on:

 - **Desktop Browsers**: Full-featured experience with all animations and effects
 - **Mobile Browsers**: Responsive design optimized for mobile devices